Abbasid Caliphate: Political fragmentation (861–945)

 In 909, North Africa was lost to the Fatimid dynasty, an Isma'ili Shia sect tracing its roots to Muhammad's daughter Fatima.
 The Fatimids took control of Ifriqiya from the Aghlabids and eventually conquered Egypt in 969, where they established their capital, Cairo, near Fustat.
 By the end of the century, they were one of the main political and ideological challenges to Sunni Islam and the Abbasids, contesting the Abbasids for the titular authority of the Islamic ummah.
 The challenge of the Fatimid Caliphate only ended with their downfall in the 12th century.

 Under the caliph al-Radi, Baghdad's authority declined further as local governors refused to send payments to the capital.
 The Ikhshidids ruled Egypt and Syria autonomously prior to the Fatimid takeover.
 Even in Iraq, many governors refused to obey and the caliph was unable to send armies against them.
 Al-Radi was forced to invite the governor of Wasit, Muhammad ibn Ra'iq, to take over the administration under the newly created position of amir al-umara ("Commander of Commanders").
 Ibn Ra'iq disbanded the salaried army of the caliph and reduced much of the government's bureaucratic infrastructure, including the traditional vizierate, thus removing much of the Abbasid state's basis for power.
 He was overthrown in 938 and the following years were bogged down in political turmoil.

-Al-Mustakfi had a short reign from 944 to 946, and it was during this period that the Persian faction known as the Buyids from Daylam swept into power and assumed control over the bureaucracy in Baghdad.
+Al-Mustakfi had a short reign from 944 to 946.
+It was during this period that the Buyids, a Persian faction from Daylam, swept into power by taking control of Baghdad and its bureaucracy.
 According to the history of Miskawayh, they began distributing iqtas to their supporters.
 This period of localized secular control was to last nearly 100 years.

 Outside Iraq, all the autonomous provinces slowly took on the characteristic of de facto states with hereditary rulers, armies, and revenues and operated under only nominal caliph suzerainty, which may not necessarily be reflected by any contribution to the treasury, such as the Soomro emirs that had gained control of Sindh and ruled the entire province from their capital of Mansura.
 Mahmud of Ghazni took the title of sultan, as opposed to the amir that had been in more common usage, signifying the Ghaznavid Empire's independence from caliphal authority, despite Mahmud's ostentatious displays of Sunni orthodoxy and ritual submission to the caliph.
 In the 11th century, the loss of respect for the caliphs continued, as some Islamic rulers no longer mentioned the caliph's name in the Friday khutba, or struck it off their coinage.